 Published as part of a set in the 1930s and '40s by Theosophical University Press; Revised Electronic Edition copyright © 1998 by Theosophical University Press.
 Electronic version ISBN 1-55700-111-1.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 The craze to obtain superphysical powers, so apparent today, is nothing new.
 Nor is the appearance of such powers a recent evolutionary development.
 The literature of every people is full of references, historical as well as fictional, to certain individuals who can do things of a "magical" character, which the laws of physical science, known today, do not explain.

 Such persons may be able to talk with "spirits": they hear phantom voices and see visions, and often think they are guided by angelic beings.
 They may be able to conjure up visions of the past, or of things happening at a distance, or they can foretell the future.
 Sometimes they are able to override the normal laws of nature by handling red-hot coals and similar things without being burned.
 Sometimes they are able under trance to draw and write things that are ordinarily quite beyond their capacities.
 Others may have the power of exerting a sort of enchantment or fascination over their fellows and of making these latter do their bidding; or they can heal the sick by the "laying on of hands," and in other ways.